drbruddet/auth-app/README.md

 # auth-app skeleton

-Add a skeleton of an authenticated user app using Meteor >= 1.3 / ReactJS. <br />
+Add a skeleton of an authenticated user app using Meteor >= 1.3 / ReactJS / React router. <br />
 Add bootstrap to stylize the app.<br /><br />
 There is two spaces<br />
  - one no logged (/) where the user can view the page even no logged.<br />